Advokatfirmaet Hjort AS

 ■ Dispute resolution in matters related to capital markets

 ■ Criminal cases regarding listed companies and/or capital markets (white-collar crime)

 Hjort provides legal services within all types of corporate and M&A matters, including inter alia:

-Hjort has an experienced and strong team in the construction market.
+Hjort has a highly competent and experienced team in the construction law practice area.
 The firm advises leading onshore contractors in construction law matters, ranging from day-to-day execution of projects to dispute resolution.
-Clients include both of the largest Norwegian contractors, as well as many international contractors.
-Hjort is a key player in property development projects, and the construction department delivers top quality advice during the process.
+The client portfolio includes both of Norway’s largest contractors, as well as many international contractors.
+Hjort is a key player in property development projects, and the construction department delivers top quality advice during the process of the project.
 The team has highly specialised lawyers within construction and property development, as well as litigation and dispute resolution.